Smile (Dami Im song): Reception

-Josep Vinaixa of Ultimate Music described "Smile" as "a cute pop production".
 Jessica Morris of Fdrmx.com gave the song 4.2 stars out of five and wrote that Im "delivers a high-energy performance that will put a smile on your face and give you that extra 'oomph' in the day.
 While it's not hugely climatic, 'Smile' is a fun diddy that puts other bubble-gum pop to shame with Im's superb talent."
 Thomasbleach.com called it an "infectious pop track" that "shows a fun and carefree side" to Im, further adding that "you can't help but bop along and smile".
 The website also felt that the song is "a bit too 'kid friendly' that it almost sounds like it belongs on a Wiggles album".
 Auspop gave "Smile" a mixed review, stating that the track "leaves us cold...for some reason it feels to us like her label's decided, 'hey, Meghan Trainor's sound's working right now, let's get ourselves a slice of that'."

 Another mixed review came from Andja Curcic of Renowned for Sound, who gave "Smile" two-and-a-half stars out of five.
 She called it a "disappointing" and "silly song" with "uninspired and simplistic" lyrics, further adding that it "barely showcases" Im's big vocal range and does not have a "memorable quality" or "bring a fresh twist" to the throwback genre.
 Curcic concluded, "I really hope Im backs away from this genre and starts to build her way back to some great music."
 For the week ending 6 June 2015, "Smile" debuted at number 55 on the South Korea Gaon International Download Chart with sales of 3,896 copies, and number 63 on the South Korea Gaon International Digital Chart.
 In Australia, "Smile" debuted at number 48 on the ARIA Singles Chart for the week dated 8 June 2015, and only spent one week on that chart.
 It became Im's ninth top fifty and seventeenth top one hundred entry.